robzor92/robzor92.github.io/docs/user_guides/common/iam_role/iam_role_chaining.md

 - Configure role mappings in Hopsworks.
 For a guide on how to configure this see [AWS IAM Role Chaining](../../../../admin/iamRoleChaining.md).

 ## UI
-In this guide, you will learn how to map IAM roles to groups in your project.
+In this guide, you will learn how to use a mapped IAM role in your project.

 ### Step 1: Navigate to your project's IAM Role Chaining tab